 ICP31415 Certificate III in Print Communications

 ICP31415 Certificate III in Print Communications is an online, external course offered by the Creative Industries team in Launceston, Tasmania.
-The course covers the fundamentals of design and typography using common pre-press tasks to give you the opportunity to acquire accredited and industry relevant skills using the latest graphics software.
-Course notes and project briefs will be available via the TasTAFE Creative Industries online portal giving you the freedom to study at a time convenient to you.
+The course covers the fundamentals of design and typography using common pre-press tasks to give you the opportunity to acquire accredited and industry relevant skills using the latest industry-specific graphics software, such as Indesign, Photoshop, Illustrator and Acrobat Pro.
+Course notes and project briefs are available via the TasTAFE Creative Industries online portal giving you the freedom to study at a time convenient to you.
 The course is coordinated and assessed by a qualified trainer with appropriate industry skills and experience to assist you for the duration of the course.
 Once you have enrolled with us, you will have access to all TasTAFE student resources (including the library collection and computer lab access) to help you successfully complete the course.
 This qualification would suit:

 - Senior secondary college students,

 - apprentices/trainees & people up-skilling and multi-skilling for improved job opportunities who have met the suitability requirements for this level of qualification and learning style.